About The District

 The Clark County Water Reclamation District (the District) is responsible for the collection, treatment and reclamation of wastewater for more than 240,000 business and residential accounts in Southern Nevada.

-The District's collection (network of pipes and pumps) system totals more than 2,000 miles of pipeline and 27 pumping stations to deliver the wastewater from the homes and businesses to one of the seven treatment facilities.
-An especially important aspect of our operation is the treatment facility serving the Las Vegas Valley.
-The largest of our facilities, (and in Nevada) the Flamingo Water Resource Center, ensures the wastewater meets high treatment levels allowing the reclaimed water to be discharged to the Las Vegas Wash and back into Lake Mead.
+The District's collection network includes more than 2,200 miles of pipeline and 23 pumping stations to deliver wastewater from homes and businesses to one of six treatment facilities.
+Our largest treatment facility, the Flamingo Water Resource Center, ensures wastewater is treated to the highest standard allowing the reclaimed water to be discharged back into Lake Mead.
 Lake Mead is the drinking water source for more than 95% of the population and businesses in Clark County.
-The stringent treatment standards are set to protect the community's drinking water supply as well as the recreational uses of Lake Mead and the downstream communities along the Colorado River.
+The stringent treatment standards are set to protect the community's drinking water supply as well as the recreational use of Lake Mead and the downstream communities along the Colorado River.

 The District operates the Flamingo Water Resource Center and the Laughlin Water Resource Center.
 We also operate treatment facilities in Searchlight, Moapa Valley, Blue Diamond and Indian Springs.

 History & Governance

 Created by judicial decree in 1954, the Clark County Water Reclamation District operates as a general improvement district under Nevada Revised Statutes.
 Through a series of legislative actions, service boundaries were set to include all unincorporated areas of Clark County.